 Air transport emissions is definitely one of the hottest conversation topics over the past year.
 After the intergovernmental panel on climate change, IPCC, published their report, concern over climate change has for many people transformed into anxiety over climate change and certainly for a good reason.

-In this article, I will focus exclusively on the future of flying, because I feel like it has been left out of the public discussion.
+In this article, I will focus exclusively on the future of commercial aviation, because I feel like it has been left out of the public discussion.

 To write this post, I have taken part in the International Air Transport Association’s (IATA) climate seminar, become familiar with the aircraft manufacturer’s outlooks, aviation law and regulations, different options for compensating for emissions, and I have used various sources to clarify the potential effects of aviation taxes.

-My background is that I graduated as a Bachelor of Hospitality Management in the travel industry from Haaga-Helia University of Applied Sciences, studied Aviation and Airport Management at the Hong Kong Polytechnic University and have years of experience working in airport operations.
+My background is a Bachelor of Hospitality Management degree in the travel industry from Haaga-Helia University of Applied Sciences, studies in Aviation and Airport Management at the Hong Kong Polytechnic University and have a few years of experience working in airport operations.

-At this point, I would like to say that the purpose of this post is definitely not to defend my own choices as a consumer, but to discuss the topic from the perspective of the future of commercial aviation.
-Instead of constant anxiety, boycotts, and yes-no arguments, I want to focus on the future and the progress that is happening in this field.
+At this point, I would like to say that the purpose of this post is definitely not to defend my own choices as a frequent traveller and a consumer, but to discuss the topic from the perspective of the future of commercial aviation.
+Instead of constant anxiety, boycotts, and yes-no arguments, I want to focus on the future and the progress that is happening in the field of aviation.

 Looking into the future – is flying coming to an end?

 I asked you on Instagram, what are the things you wonder about when thinking about air transport emissions and I received some questions pondering the end of flying and when do I think it’s going to happen.
-Flying is certainly not going to end, but to continue growing enormously.
-Despite the growth, the mission is to half the carbon emissions by the year 2050 compared to the level they were at in 2005.
+Flying is certainly not going to end, but instead it will continue to grow enormously.
 For example, air transport between Asia and Africa alone grew over 200% in 2018.
 You can read more about the growth of international air traffic in Africa here.
+Despite the growth, the mission is to half the carbon emissions by the year 2050 compared to the level they were at in 2005.